A mixt of solid wood, steel and ceramic.

 It is possible to adapt this furniture to the dimensions you want.

-The piece is delivered with the certificate of authenticity of ceramics by Georges Pelletier.
+The piece is delivered with its certificate of authenticity.s by Georges Pelletier.

 Georges Pelletier began his ceramist training at the age of fourteen at the Pioulier School in Vence, founded by Célestin Freinet.
 This school teaches a free and modern art for its time.
 This training allowed him from a very young age to build a unique artistic identity.